-The Exchange believes that its proposal is consistent with Section 6(b) of the Act9 in general, and furthers the objectives of Sections 6(b)(4) and 6(b)(5) of the Act10 in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using its facility and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
-The Exchange believes that modifying the manner in which NOM assesses and collects ORF provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using its facility because it is objectively allocated to members in that it is charged to all members on all their transactions that clear as Customer at OCC.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act in general, and furthers the objectives of Sections 6(b)(4) and 6(b)(5) of the Act in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using its facility and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.

-The Exchange believes that increasing the ORF from \$0.0021 to \$0.0027 as of August 1, 2017 is reasonable because the Exchange's collection of ORF needs to be balanced against the amount of regulatory revenue collected by the Exchange.
+The Exchange believes that decreasing the ORF from \$0.0027 to \$0.0008 as of August 1, 2018 is reasonable because the Exchange's collection of ORF needs to be balanced against the amount of regulatory costs incurred by the Exchange.
 The Exchange believes that the proposed adjustments noted herein will serve to balance the Exchange's regulatory revenue against the anticipated regulatory costs.
-While these adjustments result in an increase, the increase is modest and within the range of ORFs assessed by other options exchanges.